Back to Blog

 How do I handle API rate limits for multiple accounts?

-If you're managing a bunch of accounts at once, a simple queue system will be your best friend.
-Instead of blasting the API with all your requests in a single burst, add them to a queue and process them one by one.
-This naturally spaces out your calls and keeps you safely under the rate limit.
+If you're managing multiple accounts, a queue system is your best friend.
+Add requests to a queue and process them one by one instead of blasting the API all at once.
+This naturally spaces out your calls and keeps you under the rate limit.

 Can I schedule future posts with the API?